jeffreyigims/rust_redis/README.md

 A small optimization we can make in our read-path is to potentially write a response(s) back to the client in the same loop iteration, saving us a syscall to check for write-readiness in the next iteration.

-If our client is still sending pipelined requests or isn't ready to recieve reponses back for some other reason, we'll simple get a retryable error `WouldBlock` back from our OS in `handle_write`.
+If our client is still sending pipelined requests or isn't ready to receive responses back for some other reason, we'll simple get a retryable error `WouldBlock` back from our OS in `handle_write`.

 ```
 for fd in &fds[1..] {